knguyenanhoa/cli-arxiv/README.md

 editing the ml/main\_ml.py file (set metric="sum\_freq").
 Please do add other algorithms as you see fit.

-If you'd like to use this code for any reason, please clone or fork it because I will be pushing to this repo from time to time.
+If you'd like to alter this code for any reason, please fork it because I will be pushing to this repo from time to time.
 Cheers!

 # INSTALL